cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 In the test project
 * create a new folder for the device under tst/Devices.
 This is for anything you define for testing this device.
 * add a new class with header file and optionally .cpp file to the project in that folder.
-Name the class DeviceNameTestData, substituting an appropriate name in place of "Device".
+Name the class DeviceNameTestData, substituting an appropriate name in place of "DeviceName".
 * edit the header file to inherit the class from the BluetoothDeviceTestData abstract subclass appropriate to the device type, i.e. BikeTestData, RowerTestData, EllipticalTestData, TreadmillTestData.
 * have this new subclass' constructor pass a unique test name to its superclass.